Dua Lipa wants to appear in 'American Horror Story'

 Dua Lipa has expressed her desire to appear in an upcoming season of American Horror Story.

-The pop star, who recently released her second album ‘Future Nostalgia‘, was taking part in iHeartRadio‘s ‘Ask Anything Chat’ segment when she said she had “always been a fan” of the hit TV show.
+The pop star, who recently released her second album ‘Future Nostalgia‘, was taking part in iHeartRadio‘s ‘Ask Anything Chat’ segment when she said she was a fan of the hit TV show.

 “I’d really like to be on American Horror Story because I’ve always loved the characters and that series and how they get to play so many different roles with every season,” she explained.

-“I just love the story behind it and I’ve always been a fan.”
+“I just love the story behind it and I’ve always been a fan,” Lipa added.

 Meanwhile, it was recently revealed that Macaulay Culkin has been cast in American Horror Story‘s upcoming tenth season.
 The new series is expected to arrive this year.

-In other news, Dua Lipa recently joined members of her band for a special live performance shot during self-isolation.
+In other news, Dua Lipa recently joined members of her band for a special live performance shot while in self-isolation.